Device catalog¶

 A platform is the operating system / NOS a device runs — IOS-XE, JunOS, PAN-OS, Cumulus.
 Platforms are handy for filtering and for configuration rendering.

-All four are yours to define — Danbyte ships none of them, so your catalog contains exactly the vendors, models, roles, and platforms your network uses.
+All five are yours to define — Danbyte ships none of them, so your catalog contains exactly the vendors, models, roles, platforms, and platform groups your network uses.